vic21984/Victoria-Universalis/Victoria Universalis Changelog.md

+# Version 0.41 - 10/1/2020
+## Bug Fixes:
+* Fixed a game breaking bug in the WW1 bookmark that resulted in Darfur annexing the UK.

 # Version 0.4 - 10/1/2020
 ## General gameplay changes:
 * Added new supply depot and scorched earth decisions province selector decisions.
 A province with a supply depot will never suffer attrition.
 You can have up to a max of 1 supply depot per country and if a battle occurs in a province with a supply depot or that province gets occupied, that supply depot will be destroyed.
 The scorched earth decision lowers supply and raises attrition in the targetted state.
 Scorched earth lasts for 1 year, has a 6 month cooldown and can only be done by absolute monarchies and dictatorships during war.